Carbonitex/carbon-commander/README.md

 2. **Extension Icon**: Click the Carbon Commander icon in your Chrome toolbar
 3. **Context Menu**: Right-click anywhere on a page and select "Carbon Commander"

-### Customizing the Keyboard Shortcut

-You can change the default keyboard shortcut in three ways:

-1. **Through the Extension UI**:
-   - Click the Carbon Commander icon in your toolbar
-   - Select "Change Keybind" from the menu
-   - Press your desired key combination
-   - Click "Save" to apply the new shortcut

-2. **Using Commands**:
-   - Open Carbon Commander
-   - Type `change-keybind`
-   - Press your desired key combination
-   - Click "Save" to apply

-3. **Through Chrome Settings**:
-   - Navigate to `chrome://extensions/shortcuts`
-   - Find "Carbon Commander"
-   - Click the pencil icon next to the current shortcut
-   - Press your desired key combination
-   - Click "OK" to save

-### Basic Commands

-- Type your query or command in the input field
-- Use arrow keys (↑/↓) to navigate command history
-- Press Tab to accept autocomplete suggestions
-- Press Esc to close the command palette

-### Help and Documentation
+### Settings and Configuration

-Carbon Commander includes a comprehensive help system.
-Try these commands:
+Carbon Commander now features a comprehensive settings dialog for managing:

-1. **General Help**:
-   - Type `get_usage_guide general` for quick start guide
-   - Shows key features and basic usage

-2. **Keyboard Shortcuts**:
-   - Type `get_usage_guide keybinds` for keyboard shortcuts
+- API keys (with secure, encrypted storage)
-   - Learn about customizing shortcuts and navigation
+- Keyboard shortcuts

-3. **Available Commands**:
-   - Type `get_usage_guide commands` for command list
-   - See all available commands and their usage

-4. **Tools Guide**:
-   - Type `get_usage_guide tools` for tools documentation
-   - Learn about tool categories and usage
+- Host-specific system prompts
+- Command history preferences
+- MCP service connections

-### Tool System
+### Available Tools

-Carbon Commander features a powerful tool system:
+1. **Site-Specific Tools**:
+   - Automatically activated based on the current website
+   - Deep integration with popular platforms
+   - Context-aware suggestions
+   - Real-time data processing

-1. **Local Tools**:
+2. **Local Tools**:
    - Built-in functionality
    - No external dependencies
    - Fast execution
    - Click the ⚡ icon to view all tools

-2. **MCP Tools**:
+3. **MCP Tools**:
-   > ⚠️ **WARNING: MCP Integration is currently UNTESTED**
+   > ⚠️ **NOTE: MCP Integration Status**
-   > The MCP (Model Context Protocol) integration is a work in progress and has not been thoroughly tested.
+   > The MCP (Model Context Protocol) integration has been significantly improved but should still be used with appropriate caution and still remains largely untested.
-   > Use with caution and expect potential issues until testing is complete.

    - External service integration
    - Additional capabilities